 3.1.
 Conceptual Models

-A Conceptual Model standardization target is a version of the CityGML 3.0 Conceptual Model tailored for a specific user community.
+A Conceptual Model standardization target is a version of the CityGML 3.0 Conceptual Model (CM) tailored for a specific user community.
 This tailoring can include:

-Omission of one or more of the optional Packages
+Omission of one or more of the optional packages;

-Reduction of the multiplicity for an attribute or association
+Reduction of the multiplicity for an attribute or association;

-Restriction on the valid values for an attribute
+Restriction on the valid values for an attribute;

 Additional concepts documented through ADEs.

-Of these options, actions #1, #2, and #3 can be performed when creating an implementation specification.
-Only action #4 requires an extension of the CityGML Conceptual Model.
+Of these options, actions #1, #2, and #3 can be performed when creating an implementation standard.
+Only action #4 requires an extension of the CityGML CM.
 These extensions SHALL be accomplished using the ADE mechanism described in Section 10 Application Domain Extensions (ADE).

-Extensions of the CityGML Conceptual Model SHALL conform with the ADE Conformance Class.
+Extensions of the CityGML CM SHALL conform with the ADE Conformance Class.

 3.2.
-Implementation Specifications
+Implementation Standards

-Implementation Specifications define how a Conceptual Model shall be implemented using a specific technology.
-Conformant Implementation Specifications provide evidence that they are an accurate representation of the Conceptual Model.
+Implementation Standard define how a Conceptual Model shall be implemented using a specific technology.
+Conformant Implementation Standards provide evidence that they are an accurate representation of the Conceptual Model.
 This evidence shall include implementations of the abstract tests specified in Annex A (normative) of this document.

 Since this standard is agnostic to the implementing technologies, the specific techniques to be used for conformance testing cannot be specified.
-It is the responsibility of the Implementation Specifications to provide evidence of conformance which is appropriate for the implementing technologies.
-This evidence should be provided as an annex to the Implementation Specification document.
+Implementation Standards need to provide evidence of conformance which is appropriate for the implementing technologies.
+This evidence should be provided as an annex to the Implementation Standard document.

 3.3.
 Conformance Classes